 Mighty men resided at Elgsnes

-A seal has been found in the farm mound, belonging to Nattulv Nattulfsson.
+A seal has been found in the farm mound, belonging to Nattulf Nattulfsson.
 He was a leading man in the area in the early 15th century, acting as a juror in court cases.
 A relative – we can deduce – Brynjulf Nattulfsson, was one of 12 leaders in Northern Norway who in 1420 wrote a letter of complaint to king Erik of Pomerania, who at that time was king in both Norway, Sweden and Denmark.
-He also participated in a military punitive expedition to Northwestern Russia, a part of the ongoing conflict between the republic of Novgorod and Norway.
+He also participated in a military punitive expedition to the White Sea area that is now in Northerwestern Russia.
+This was a part of the ongoing conflict between the republic of Novgorod and Norway.
 In this period, the area was among the richest in the country, because of the rich cod fishing in the Andfjord.
 The Trondenes area thus paid more taxes than the whole of Trøndelag – Central Norway – at the time.

 The hillfort looms over Elgsnes

 Tore pointed up to a hill rising over the houses and fields of Elgsnes.
 Here, there are remnants of fortifications from different periods.
 In the Iron Age, this was possibly a hillfort for local defence.
 According to another theory, it was built in the Middle Ages to act as a refuge during Russian raids.
-During the Second World War, a German fort was built here, complete with bunkers, gun emplacements, and walls, thus destroying most traces of the past.
+Before the war, part of the walls were visible.
+However, during the occupation, the Wehrmacht built a radio direction-finding station here, and after the war, the Norwegian defence use the site as a radar station.
+There are thus no traces left.

 Once, the water was much higher